 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.

-PER

-COMMON SHARE TOTAL
+PER COMMON SHARE TOTAL

-Public offering price \$ \$
+Public Offering Price \$ \$

-Discounts and commissions(1) \$ \$
+Discounts and Commissions (1) \$ \$

 Proceeds, before expenses, to us \$ \$

-(1) We refer you to "Underwriting" for additional information regarding total underwriter compensation.
+(1) We refer you to "Underwriting" beginning on page 138 of this prospectus for additional information regarding total underwriter compensation.